 They encourage us to view every drama as a chance to thrive – not in spite of what's in front of us, but because of it.

 "Yes kids, you too can get your shit together and live a more satisfying and meaningful life by pursuing less, by letting go of all the stupid assumptions you've accumulated throughout your self-absorbed life, by forgetting about happiness and accepting that everything meaningful in this world requires struggle and sacrifice.
 So you might as well start picking out the scars you want for your birthday, kiddos because we're all going to get them anyway."

-We're all human of course.
-So, even when we do try to show up as our best selves, several irrational emotions will probably play havoc with our decision-making.
-The only way to counter this is by keeping our emotions in check and staying steady.
+Listen, I know we're only human.
+So, even when we do try to show up as our best selves, there are plenty of irrational emotions that will play havoc with our decision-making.
+But the only way to counter this is by keeping our emotions in check and by staying steady.

 Stoics encourage equanimity instead – a calmness and composure that allows you to steady yourself and not panic.
 It’s a sense of poise that stops you from being carried away by passion.
 Instead of getting swept up by the storm, you drop your anchor and become grounded.
 You then ask yourself: “At this moment, does freaking out add anything constructive to this situation?”